 This event is free and open to all interested participants wanting to learn more strategies to implement family partnerships initiatives for student success.
 This may include Family Partnership Liaisons, district personnel, school personnel, parent leaders, and District or School Accountability Committee members.
 It is recommended to attend the training as a district team.

-Details for the trainings, as well as registration links, are available at the link below. http://www.cde.state.co.us/uip/familyengagement
+A final training will be offered April 17th in the Denver Metro Area.
+Details for this training, as well as registration links, are available at the link below. http://www.cde.state.co.us/uip/familyengagement

 On or before December 31, 2013, and on or before December 31 each year thereafter, the Council shall report to the State Board, the Colorado Commission on Higher Education, and the Education Committees of the Senate and the House of Representatives, or any successor committees, the council’s progress in promoting parent engagement in the state and in fulfilling the duties specified in this section.

 For more information, please contact: Dr. Darcy Hutchins by phone: 303.866.5921 or by email: email@example.com

 October 2013 was proclaimed Family and School Partnership in Education Month by Governor John W. Hickenlooper!
 View the proclamation in English and Spanish, explanation, and suggested resources in the Announcements section.

 Disclaimer: The views and opinions expressed on this webpage are those of the State Advisory Council for Parent Involvement in Education and do not necessarily reflect the official policy or position of the Colorado Department of Education or the Colorado State Board of Education.